Skip to content

 CREDIT_AGENCY_REPORTA report issued by a credit agency.

-TRADING_LICENSEA business or a company's trading license.
+TRADING_LICENSEA trading license.

-TRANSPARENCY_REGISTER_EXTRACTAn extract of a transparency register.
+TRANSPARENCY_REGISTER_EXTRACTAn extract from the transparency register.

 INVOICEAn invoice of any kind.